cinemascience/cinema_lib/README.md

 *Cinema* library (*cinema_lib*)

 *cinema_lib* is a set of tools and library for interacting with a Cinema database (currently Spec A and Spec D) through Python and the command line tool, *cinema*.

-To run the command line tool directly from the repository:
+To run the command line tool directly from the repository, after cloning:
 ```
-$ git clone <cinema_lib>
+$ git clone <cinema_lib_git_path>
 $ cd <cinema_lib>
 $ ./cinema
 ```

 To install with *pip* after cloning:
 ```
-$ git clone <cinema_lib>
+$ git clone <cinema_lib_git_path>
 $ cd <cinema_lib>
 $ pip install .
+$ cinema
 ```

-Current requirements are:
+Minimum requirements are:
 - Python 3.6

+Optional requirements are:
+- Scikit-Image
+  - image capabilities
+- numpy
+  - image capabilities

 Current capabilities:
 - Validate a Spec A database
 - Validate a Spec D database
 - Convert Spec A to Spec D
 - Convert Spec D to SQLite
+- If Scikit-Image and numpy are installed:
+  - image mean
+  - convert image to greyscale